Bartosz-D3V/millionpugs-challenge/README.md

 To access H2 console open your browser at http://localhost:8080/h2-console

 This is in-memory database used just for development purposes.
-All data will be lost on application stop.
+All data will be lost when application will stop.

 | Property     | Value                   |
 |--------------|-------------------------|